About the foundation «Rofenberg»

 • Professional management of investments

-The purpose of the foundation is to provide occupational retirement, survivors' and disability pension benefits for the employees of the affiliated companies in accordance with Art.
+The purpose of the foundation is to provide occupational retirement, survivors' and disability pension benefits for the employees of the affiliated companies within the meaning of Art.
 2 par.
 1 of the Pension Fund Act of November 24, 2006 (PFG) to the exclusion of non-pension fund business.
-In particular, it manages pensions for expatriates who are not subject to the Liechtenstein state retirement, survivors' and disability pension plan.
+In particular, it administers occupational benefits for expatriates who are not subject to Liechtenstein’s old-age, survivors’ and disability insurance (AHV).
+The Foundation is subject to the oversight authority of the Financial Market Authority of Liechtenstein (FMA), Landstrasse 109, 9494 Vaduz.

 Protection of risk benefits